Refaat Alareer: Personal life

 Alareer and his wife had six children.
-His brother, Hamada, as well as his wife Nusayba's grandfather, brother, sister, and three nieces were killed during the 2014 Gaza War by an Israeli bombing campaign.
+His brother, Mohammed, as well as his wife Nusayba's grandfather, brother, sister, and three nieces were killed during the 2014 Gaza War by an Israeli bombing campaign.
 In total, Israel killed more than 30 relatives of Alareer and his wife.
 During the 2021 Israel–Palestine crisis, Alareer wrote an op-ed in The New York Times describing the effects on his children.
 He was a Gaza Zoo volunteer, which he continued during the Gaza war.

 On 26 April 2024, five months after Alareer's death, his eldest daughter Shaimaa, her husband Mohammed Siyam, and their newborn baby were killed by an Israeli airstrike on their home in Gaza City.
 Shaimaa had written to her father Refaat in a message after she delivered her baby a few months after Refaat's death:

 "I have a beautiful news for you, I wish I could convey it to you while you are in front of me, I present to you your first grandchild.
 Do you know, my father, that you have become a grandfather?
 This is your grandson Abd al-Rahman whom I have long imagined you carrying, but I never imagined that I would lose you early even before you see him."